SchrodingerandDoraemon/Notes/Java/antra_java.md

 implement Serializable interface ---> FileOutputStream ---> ObjectOutputStream

+InputStream and OutputStream are two parent classes of byteStream

+Reader and Writer are two parents classes of character stream

 #### What is need of Serialization?
 Answer:
 Serialization is usually used when there is need to send your data over network or to store in files.
 By data I mean objects and not text.